 - Rolls and stuffings contain a lot of starches and carbs that can stick to your teeth.

-It may seem like all Thanksgiving food is bad for your oral health, but that’s not the case.
+While it may seem like all Thanksgiving food is bad for your oral health, that’s not necessarily the case.
 There are plenty of Thanksgiving staples that are good for you and your oral health.